tjeromin/homeserver/README.md

 To update nextcloud just change the tag in docker-compose.yaml to the next major version.
 Don't skip a major verison.

+### MariaDB

+#### Update

+To update mariadb just change the tag in docker-compose.yaml to any higher version.
+MARIADB_AUTO_UPGRADE=1 has to be set.
+Don't remove the container.

 ### cronjobs
 cronjobs must run contained in installation folder.